Nynros/InternetSecurity/README.txt

 Topic: Yubi-Key (Hardware)
 ------------------------------
-A Yubi-Key is a geat soulution storing all your Passkeys or for multi-factor authentication (MFA) - https://www.yubico.com/
+A Yubi-Key is a geat soulution storing all your Passkeys or for multi-factor authentication (MFA) - https://www.yubico.com/ You neat at least 2 Yubi-Keys.
+One for daily use and one for backup. fequently sync nessesary

 Topic: E@Mail
 ------------------------------
-Use a end-to-end encrypted and secure email service like ProtonMail (https://proton.me/mail) iOS and Android Apps avaliable - https://apps.apple.com/de/developer/proton-ag/id979659484
+Use a end-to-end encrypted and secure email service like ProtonMail - https://proton.me/mail iOS and Android Apps avaliable - https://apps.apple.com/de/developer/proton-ag/id979659484

 Topic: Calendar
 ------------------------------
-Use a end-to-end encrypted and secure calendar service like ProtonCalendar (https://proton.me/calendar) iOS and Android Apps avaliable - https://apps.apple.com/de/developer/proton-ag/id979659484
+Use a end-to-end encrypted and secure calendar service like ProtonCalendar - https://proton.me/calendar iOS and Android Apps avaliable - https://apps.apple.com/de/developer/proton-ag/id979659484

 Topic: Backup & Restore Data (Cloud)
 ------------------------------
-Use a end-to-end encrypted and secure cloud service like ProtonDrive (https://proton.me/drive) iOS and Android Apps avaliable - https://apps.apple.com/de/developer/proton-ag/id979659484
+Use a end-to-end encrypted and secure cloud service like ProtonDrive - https://proton.me/drive iOS and Android Apps avaliable - https://apps.apple.com/de/developer/proton-ag/id979659484

 Topic: Proton-Family
 ------------------------------
-Protect your whole family wth Proton-VPN, -Calendar, -E@Mail, -Drive -2FA-Authenticator https://proton.me/family
+Protect your whole family wth Proton-VPN, -Calendar, -E@Mail, -Drive -2FA-Authenticator - https://proton.me/family

 Topic: AI / KI
 ------------------------------